-Minister of the Department of Basic Education
+MR. MATHANZIMA MWELI Director- General of the Department of Basic Education

-MINISTER'S FOREWORD
+DG'S FOREWORD

-It is with great pleasure and enthusiasm that I introduce the Representative Council of Learners (RCL) Handbook, a comprehensive guide that outlines the significance and impact of learner leadership within our educational institutions.
+It is with great pleasure and enthusiasm that DBE introduces the Representative Council of Learners (RCL) Handbook, a comprehensive guide that outlines the significance and impact of learner leadership in schools.
 The RCL plays a pivotal role in fostering a sense of responsibility, engagement, and empowerment among learners.
-As we navigate the ever-evolving landscape of education, it is imperative to recognize the instrumental role that learner leaders play in shaping the culture and environment of our schools.
+As DBE navigates the ever-evolving landscape of education, it is imperative to recognize the instrumental role that learner leaders play in shaping the culture and environment of our schools.